|

 • Knead with the stand mixer or by hand on a lightly floured work surface for about 10 minutes, or until smooth and elastic.
 Work in small amounts of flour, as needed, to keep the dough from sticking to the sides of the bowl or to the work surface.

-• If you are using jar bands or baking forms, spray the insides with nonstick cooking or baking spray.
-Use wide-mouth bands for large buns.
+• If you are using jar bands or English muffin rings, spray the insides with cooking spray.
+Use English muffin rings or wide-mouth jar bands for large buns.
 For slider buns, use smaller bands.

 • Line 2 large baking sheets with parchment paper.

-• Place jar bands or forms on the prepared baking sheets.
+• Place jar bands or rings on the prepared baking sheets.

 • Remove the risen dough to a lightly floured work surface and press out excess air bubbles.
 Tear off pieces of dough and shape into balls, roughly 2 ounces each (about 1 1/4 to 1 1/2 ounces for small buns).
 Flatten slightly to form disks.